-She smiles at him, smiles back at him, pats him on the shoulder and then pensively wanders back to the front of the room, mumbling something to herself.
+Carrie smiles back at him, pats him on the shoulder and then pensively wanders back to the front of the room, mumbling something amusing to herself.

 “Yes!
 I think that this is our best way forward.
 We can’t accomplish anything from here without blowing our whole mission,” she says, adjusting her posture to make herself look taller.

 “What if we just put them all into hibernation in mid-flight?
 Then, we wake them up after the DNA Depository is blasted to ‘Kingdom Come’.
-There’s nothing they could do about it, right?” the stocky cafeteria worker stands up and tries again.
+There’s nothing they could do about it, right?” the stocky female stands up and tries again.